ThomasForselius/milestone2/README.md

 The whole building of a website is an ongoing test and coarse debugging process, which is very nice, since you get virtually immediate feedback when working with the visual part.

 Building this website I have used VS Code for the coding, while Google Chrome for the visual feedback on a local server extension.
-This lets me test the webpage out before commiting and pushing it to Github for live testing with online extensions and validators like Lighthouse, W3C html validator and W3C CSS validator.
+This lets me test the webpage out before commiting and pushing it to Github for live testing with online extensions and validators like Lighthouse, W3C html validator and W3C CSS validator as well as Javascipt Validator

 My testing procedure is conducted on the live Github repository using the following tech / apps / extensions / plugins / webpages: